ihmcrobotics/ihmcrobotics.github.io/_posts/2016-02-1-java-code.md

 This line is separated from the one above by two newlines, so it will be a *separate paragraph*.

-This line is also a separate paragraph, but...<br/>
+This line is also a separate paragraph, but...
 This line is only separated by a single newline and a line break character, so it's a separate line in the *same paragraph*.

 Emphasis, aka italics, with *asterisks* or _underscores_.